...

 </dependencies>

-To structure our tests, we used cucumberOptions in the runner class to define feature files and step definitions.
-This approach ensured the framework could scale efficiently as the application evolved.
+The team configured Cucumber with cucumberOptions in the test runner class to define feature files and step definitions, which helped the framework scale as the application testing grew in complexity.

-However, platform-specific locators presented a challenge.
-Android and iOS required different locators, which we resolved using Appium’s MobileBy class.
-Managing multiple devices for parallel execution also proved complex.
-To solve this, we configured Appium servers with unique ports for each device.
+Android and iOS require different locators, which the team managed using Appium’s MobileBy class.
+They overcame challenges in managing multiple devices for parallel execution by configuring Appium servers with unique ports per device:

 DesiredCapabilities caps = new DesiredCapabilities();